Overview for Alpe-Adria Trail: Grossglockner to Mallnitz

 - Luggage transfers from hotel to hotel on all walking days with the exception of Day 4 (see notes in the Itinerary section)

 Single Room & Solo Traveller Supplements

-- This holiday is available for solo travellers, add 40% to the standard price
+- This holiday is not available for solo travellers.

 Other Trip-Related Costs

 - Entrance fees for attractions and museums

 - Luggage transfers on day 4 (private transfers to mountain cabin not possible, your luggage will be directly transferred directly from the Day 3 accommodation to the Day 5 accommodation)